Architecting Authority

 UULE is a Google URL parameter that pins search results to a specific geographic location.
 This tool encodes your city into that format and opens the correct Google search URL so you see results as if you were physically in that city.

 Enter the search term customers use to find you (not your business name), select your country, type your city, and open the results.
 Look for your listing in the map pack at the top of the page.
 If it is not there, your GMB needs more reviews, a correct category, and keyword-relevant descriptions.
+Run the free SEO audit tool on your website to check whether your on-site signals are also contributing to the problem.

 No. The link opens Google without your personal search history, so you see results close to what a first-time visitor in that location would see.